zerotwooneone/percolator/source/Percolator.Cryptography/README.md

 *   **Double Ratchet Algorithm**: Provides ongoing secure communication with forward secrecy and post-compromise security.
 *   **Authenticated Encryption**: Uses `AES-256-GCM` to ensure all messages are confidential, tamper-proof, and authentic.
 *   **Resilience**: Handles out-of-order message delivery through a key caching mechanism.

-## Key Classes

-*   `X3DHManager`: Implements the X3DH handshake to establish an initial shared secret.
-*   `DoubleRatchetSession`: Manages the ongoing stateful session, handling encryption and decryption of messages.
-*   `PreKeyBundle`: A data structure representing a user's public keys needed for the X3DH handshake.
-*   `RatchetMessage`: A data structure for transporting the ciphertext and the sender's ephemeral public key.
-*   `SenderKeySession`: Manages the state for a secure group conversation from the perspective of a single member.

-## Guidance for AI Assistants

-*   **Two-Stage Protocol**: Understand that this is a two-part system. `X3DHManager` is used **once** at the beginning of a conversation to create a shared secret.
-This secret is then fed into the `DoubleRatchetSession` constructor to manage the ongoing conversation.
-*   **Key Management**: The security of X3DH relies on a long-term identity key.
-This library assumes the key is provided; a real application must store this key securely on the client device.
-*   **Server Role**: The X3DH protocol assumes a server exists to store and distribute public `PreKeyBundle`s.
-This server enables asynchronous communication but is not trusted; authenticity is guaranteed by the `ECDSA` signature in the bundle, which this library verifies.
-*   **Encryption**: Encryption is handled by `AES-GCM`.
-Decryption of a tampered message will throw an `AuthenticationTagMismatchException`, which is caught and re-thrown as a custom exception.
-Any code calling `Decrypt` must handle this.
-*   **Stateful Sessions**: `DoubleRatchetSession` is highly stateful.
-Do not reuse session objects for different conversations.
-*   **Asymmetric Initialization and Roles**: The session's behavior depends heavily on its `SessionRole`.
-    *   A `Responder` must be created first.
-It cannot send a message until it has first received one, which initializes its sending chain.
-    *   An `Initiator` requires the `Responder`'s initial public ratchet key (`RatchetPublicKey`) for its constructor.
-This key must be transmitted from the responder to the initiator.
-*   **Ratchet Steps are Asymmetric**: The Diffie-Hellman ratchet step, which provides healing, occurs only within the `Decrypt` method when a new ephemeral key is received. `Encrypt` only performs a symmetric ratchet step.
-This means the session state changes more significantly on decryption than on encryption.
-*   **Key Ownership**: The caller owns and manages the lifecycle of the long-term `identityKey`.
-The `DoubleRatchetSession` only manages its own internal, ephemeral ratchet keys.
-Always use a `using` block or manually call `Dispose()` to prevent key leakage.
-*   **Serializable Public Keys**: Public keys are exposed as `byte[]` (specifically, in `SubjectPublicKeyInfo` format).
-This is intentional to ensure they are easily serializable for transport over a network or storage, avoiding platform-specific type dependencies.

 ## Assumptions